-We ventilate our homes for many reasons, not least because we want to comply with building regulations, but mainly because we wish to maintain a healthy and comfortable indoor environment.
+We ventilate our homes for many reasons, firstly, because we want to comply with building regulations, but mainly because we wish to maintain a healthy and comfortable indoor environment.
 We could adopt a seemingly simpler and cheaper approach, such as holes in the walls and simple bathroom fans to take out the warm moist air, but as we know this is not be best option in the long run.

 We are very familiar with moisture in the air outside.
 It is an integral part of our maritime climate in Ireland and the UK.
 The relative humidity is high and indeed for a lot of the time it is in excess of 88%.
-For a comfortable indoor environment it should ideally be between 40% and 60%.
+For a comfortable indoor environment the humidity should ideally be between 40% and 60%.
 A heat recovery ventilation system will help achieve this.

 This combination of high quality insulation and air tightness measures will produce a suitably low energy solution, but only if combined with a strategy for energy-efficient ventilation.